Barrio (film): Production

 The film was produced by Elías Querejeta.
 It was shot in Madrid, primarily in San Blas and La Elipa, but also in Aluche, Hortaleza, Carabanchel and Villaverde.
+The film was lensed by Alfredo Mayo, edited by Nacho Ruiz Capillas, and scored by Hechos Contra el Decoro.

 Release

 Distributed by Warner Sogefilms, the film was released on 2 October 1998.
 The film grossed 2.92 million € at the box office.